bamattre/babyrosa/README.md

 ## What kind of names are similar?

-Given the popularity of Rosa over time, are there names with the similar trend?
-It seems Miriam is a close contender, along with Priscilla.
+**Given the popularity of Rosa over time, are there names with a similar trend?** It seems Miriam is a close contender, along with Priscilla.
 Jenny (as opposed to Jennifer) had a similar trend, but peaked in the 1970s.
+Cassidy is an example of a name that is relatively new, but like the other names, is less popular since the 2000s.

 Thanks to [this analysis](https://rpubs.com/jalapic/babynames) for the inspiration and the code.